JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

 ### Step 8: Add a simple Grafana dashboard

-By specifying the Prometheus datasource and providing a query, you can create meaningful dashboards.
+By specifying the Prometheus data source and providing a query, you can create meaningful dashboards.
 There is a bit of a learning curve on the syntax, but here are two simple examples of what you can do using your Blog Post API metrics.

 To add a dashboard: